What is the difference between advertising on Google vs Facebook

 - Customer engagement

-Google is the world’s largest search engine and their ads reach billions of people each and every day.
+Google is the world’s largest search engine, and its ads are an online advertising service that allows advertisers to reach billions of people every day.

 Facebook advertising appears on your: